milvus-io/milvus/docs/developer_guides/chap05_proxy.md

 _scheduleDdTask()_ selects tasks in a FIFO manner, thus time order is guaranteed.

 The policy of _scheduleDmTask()_ should target on throughput, not tasks' time order.
-Note that the time order of the tasks' execution will later be garanteed by the timestamp & time tick mechanism.
+Note that the time order of the tasks' execution will later be guaranteed by the timestamp & time tick mechanism.

 The policy of _scheduleDqTask()_ should target on throughput.
 It should also take visibility into consideration.
 For example, if an insert task and a query arrive in a same time tick and the query comes after insert, the query should be scheduled in the next tick thus the query can see the insert.